Longfld/ASPNETCoreAngular4/README.md

 How to use it?

 After download, go to the folder that contain package.json.
-Firstly, make sure your dotnet version is 1.0.0-preview2-1-003177 or before by run:
+Firstly, check your dotnet version by run:

 >dotnet --version

->1.0.0-preview2-1-003177
+As in global.json : "version": "1.0.0-preview2-003121"

 Then you can: